likvid-bank/networking-services/README.md

 # networking-services

 This repository is used as a backend for offering networking services to customers of the likvid bank cloud foundation.
-The services are brokered by [unipipe service broker](https://github.com/meshcloud/unipipe-service-broker/).
+The services are managed by [unipipe service broker](https://github.com/meshcloud/unipipe-service-broker/).

 ## How-to